hobrien/T3SE_Nomenclature/README.md

 T3SE_Nomenclature
 =================

-Scripts and datafiles necessary to run the Type 3 Secreted Effector Pipeline the I've developed.
+Scripts and datafiles necessary to run the Type 3 Secreted Effector Pipeline that I've developed.

 Prerequisites: